tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/常见问题/Android 常见问题_intl_en.md

 ### Why was the Implicit PendingIntent Vulnerability error reported when I published my application on Google Play?
-1. Tencent Push Notification Service SDK uses an implicit PendingIntent in `TPushAlarmManager.set` in the code to trigger SDK internal heartbeats.
+1. The Tencent Push Notification Service SDK uses an implicit PendingIntent in `TPushAlarmManager.set` in the code to trigger SDK internal heartbeats.
 You can address the issue by referring to Google's [Remediation for Implicit PendingIntent Vulnerability](https://support.google.com/faqs/answer/10437428).
 The following self-check has been performed for the SDK:
 a.
 The `setAction` used is a static broadcast action declared by the SDK and poses no exposure risk.
 b.
 The target of the PendingIntent is the SDK's internal static broadcast action, and the broadcast permission declared by SDK has been added.